CountMurphy/Pipman/README.md

 * USB support

-Note: The current code is alpha (This project is only online in its uncompleted form because there was intrest by my fellow colleagues.
-I'm not going to pretend all of it is clean.
+Note: The current code is beta ( I'm not going to pretend all of it is clean.
 Some parts are rubbish.
 You know it, I know it, lets move on) and hardware specific.
 It can be easily tweaked to suit your needs, but if you want to create the watch exactly as is the parts are as follows:

 * A 4d systems oled-128-G1 (http://old.4dsystems.com.au/prod.php?id=78)  (the G2 should work too)
-* Any NEMA Gps
+* Any NEMA Gps (though for the PCB designs I used this one: http://www.mouser.com/ProductDetail/4D-Systems/GPS-PA6B/?qs=0tg2fxsCAusQqyNQtvdH%252bA%3D%3D)
-* The Honeywell hmc6343 (https://www.sparkfun.com/products/retired/8656) (retired but can be found else where.
+* The Honeywell hmc6343 (http://www.digikey.com/product-detail/en/HMC6343/342-1056-ND/1692480.
 If you know how to tweak I2C code it wouldn't be hard to get any compass moduel to work)
 * 5 way switch for navigation (http://www.adafruit.com/products/504)